Click on any of the following links for information:

 If a student does not meet the standards for Academic Probation and Financial Aid Warning at the end of the probationary semester, the student will be dismissed from the College and lose financial aid eligibility.
 Notification of dismissal will be sent by the College Registrar.

 Attendance after Dismissal

-To continue in attendance, a dismissed student must submit an Appeal for Academic and Financial Aid Continuance to his/her Divisional Dean or designee.
-Petitions can be obtained from the Dean's Office.
-Based on a review of the student's academic record and discussions with the student, the Dean or designee will determine the student's status as follows:
+Upon Academic Dismissal, a hold will be placed on the student's record.
+To continue in attendance, and resolve this hold, a dismissed student must submit an Appeal for Academic and Financial Aid Continuance.
+Petitions can be obtained online at http://www1.sunybroome.edu/admissions/appeal.
+Based on a review of the student's academic record and appeal submission, the college will determine the student's status as follows:

 Students who fail to meet academic standards after being placed on Academic Probation and Financial Aid Warning will be dismissed.
 The programs for these students may be changed to non-matriculated status and students either leave the College or continue on their own without financial aid.